Single information point and network deployment

-CTU has received new competences in the field of support to deployment of electronic communications networks by entry into force of the Act No. 194/2017 Coll. on measures to reduce the cost of deploying high-speed electronic communications networks and on changes of other related acts (hereinafter „Act“),
+CTU has received new competences in the field of support to deployment of electronic communications networks by entry into force of the Act No. 194/2017 Coll. on measures to reduce the cost of deploying high-speed electronic communications networks and on amendments to certain related acts („Act“).

 CTU shall collect, record, process, store, publish (in a manner allowing remote access) and provide data specified by the Act.